brakmic/a2g/README.md

 This is a small project for generating skeleton code for various (angular2-oriented) structures.

-Actually, there's no need for such a tool as we already have [angular-cli](https://github.com/angular/angular-cli) but
+Actually, there's no need for such a tool as we already have [angular-cli](https://github.com/angular/angular-cli) but due to some reasons I couldn't use it for my current project.
+There were some errors I didn't want to fiddle with around as

-due to some reasons I couldn't use it for my current project.
-There were some errors I didn't want to fiddle with around as was only searching for some easy way to generate a bunch of files.
+I was only searching for some easy way to generate a bunch of files.

-However, I'd still recommend to use angular-cli as this little project is neither well designed not very flexible.
+However, I'd still recommend to use *angular-cli* as this little project is neither well designed not very flexible.

 #### Usage